7 Bathroom Storage Solutions for Your Custom HomeFebruary 26, 2019

 5. Think About Corner Shelves

 You can also choose between floating corner shelves attached directly to the wall or choose a free-standing set of corner shelving for something that can be moved more easily.
 You can even use a storage ladder for a unique look.
+Corner shelves are a great use of space in your bathroom; and, you can put them to use in the shower too.
+Adding corner shelves to your shower is one of the popular and useful shower storage solutions.

 6. Create a Storage Tower